kolenyo2099/OSINT-evaluation_GUI/README.md

   py \src\evaluate.py bellingcat,tracelabs,https://threadreaderapp.com/thread/1649032534741663745
 ```
 Optionally, some parts of the process in the tool can be forced or skipped based on the above mentioned optional flags.
-- Scraping can be forced to try and add results previously not found, even if list of threads/tweets is already present.
+- Scraping can be forced to try and add results previously not found, even if list of threads (and posts) is already present.
 This can be done with the --force_scrape flag:
 ```
   py \src\evaluate.py [bellingcat] --force_scrape=True
 ```